- Program Components

-Peer Mentoring – Each STEM Leader will be assigned a Peer Mentor.
-Peer Mentors are upper division students at OSU that have experience doing undergraduate research in STEM fields.
-Peer Mentors will have undergone an intensive training prior to working with STEM Leaders.
-STEM Leaders will meet with their Peer Mentors for approximately one hour each week starting winter term of their first year at OSU.
+Each STEM Leader will be assigned a Peer Mentor.
+Peer Mentors are upper-division students at OSU that have experience doing undergraduate research in STEM fields.
+Peer Mentors will have undergone intensive training prior to working with STEM Leaders.
+STEM Leaders will meet with their Peer Mentors for approximately one hour each week starting fall term of their first year at OSU.

-Undergraduate Research – Each student will select a Faculty Mentor that they are interested in working with and will begin an undergraduate research project during their second term at OSU.
-The undergraduate research project will continue during winter term, spring term and the fall term of the student's second year at OSU.
+Each student will select a Faculty Mentor that they are interested in working with and will begin an undergraduate research project during their second term at OSU.
+The undergraduate research project will continue during winter term and spring term of the student's first year at OSU.
 It will be up to the student and the faculty mentor whether or not the research can continue through summer term.
-STEM Leaders will be conducting research approximately six hours each week and will give a final presentation during their second year at OSU, marking the culmination of their research project.
-You can learn about specific research projects being conducted by STEM Leaders by clicking here.
+STEM Leaders will be conducting research approximately 5 hours each week and will give a final presentation during their second year at OSU, marking the culmination of their research project.

 Each cohort will attend nine workshops (three per term during the first year at OSU).
 The workshops are intended to provide professional development that will assist and prepare students for their first undergraduate research experience.